SitecorePowerShell/Book/modules/integration-points/tasks/README.md

 ![PowerShell Script Command](../../../.gitbook/assets/tasks-powershellscriptcommand.png)

-The command shown above is simply a type exposed as a public method in the _Cognifide.PowerShell_ assembly.
+The command shown above is simply a type exposed as a public method in the _Spe_ assembly.
 There exists an update method which accepts one or more items and executes the associated script.

 Beneath _Schedules_ you can create as many tasks as Sitecore will allow.
 Configure the _Command_ and _Items_ fields like that shown below.